-A. Preserving Trees RZ5
+A. Preserving Trees

-Where possible, bike paths shall be routed to minimize the loss of trees and disruption of natural environmental conditions.
+Where possible, bike paths shall be routed to minimize the loss of trees and disruption of natural environmental conditions per the Local Entity's latest requirements.

 B. Distance from Obstacles

 A minimum of 2 feet is required between the bike path edge and any vertical obstructions such as trees, utility poles, signs, fences, or other obstacles.
 Greater separation may be required by the Local Entity where grades exceed 4 percent.